vedyan/vedyan/README.md

 - 👋 Hi, I’m @vedyan
 - 👀 I’m interested in ...
 Nothing
 - 🌱 I’m currently learning ...
 Everything
 - 💞️ I’m looking to collaborate on ...
-Reincarnation
+Anything
 - 📫 How to reach me ...
 Not Possible
 - 😄 Pronouns: ...
 Nothing
 - ⚡ Fun fact: ... thinking...